ovito.io

 Imports data from an external file.

 This Python function corresponds to the Load File menu command in OVITO’s user interface.
-The format of the imported file is automatically detected (see list of supported formats).
+The format of the imported file is automatically detected (see list of supported formats - including registered user-defined file readers).
 Depending on the file’s format, additional keyword parameters may be required to specify how the data should be interpreted.
 These keyword parameters are documented below.

 params (Any) – Additional keyword parameters to be passed to the file reader.
 See below and the documentation of individual file readers for format-specific options.